gugamm/redux-api-mapper/docs/http-layers.md

 # Http-Layers

 This section will guide you to create your own Http-Layer.
 Keep in mind that Redux-Api-Mapper has a default Http-Layer.
 If you don't specify a http layer when creating the mapper with ``createMapper``, the default http-layer will be used.
+Skip this section if you just want to get start quick.
+The default http-layer is enough for most of the applications.

 ### What is a Http-Layer